michhar/flask-simple-user-assignmet/README.md

 This project is a WIP.
 This will have two parts:

-1) Deploying a multi-user Azure Data Science Virtual Machine (DSVM) with Ubuntu
+1) Programmatically deploy a multi-user Azure Data Science Virtual Machine (DSVM) with Ubuntu

 2) Setting up a web app based on Flask for handing out user logins to a VM with Jupyterhub.
 The final product is handy for workshops where Jupyter and a custom setup is needed.